ICJIA/icjia-accessibility-portal/content/faqs.md

 **What managers cannot do:**

 - **Delay the work** — The deadline is firm (the rule does not include a routine extension process)
-- **Treat it as optional** — It's a legal requirement, not a "nice to have"
+- **Treat it as optional** — It's a compliance requirement under ADA Title II and IITAA, not a "nice to have"
 - **Push it to "later"** — Waiting makes the work more expensive and increases legal risk

 **The reality:** Waiting until you fully understand everything will only make compliance harder to achieve.
 The best approach is to start the work now, ask questions along the way, and adjust plans as you gain more understanding.